 For more of a nice-side-of-normal hotel, $50-$100 per night will suffice in both cities.

-That's a wide range, but the neighborhood, hotel size, and obviously timing will push it one way or another.
-Here, too, I find that Manila runs no less than Bangkok and perhaps a few bucks more, but both will be equally pleasant.
+That's a wide range, but the neighborhood, hotel size, and timing will push it in either direction.
+Here, too, I find that Manila runs no less than Bangkok, and perhaps a few bucks more.

 But the biggest difference?
-At the same price point, the Manila option is less likely to be walkable or convenient to transit--mostly since walkability and transit are much rarer goods there, so to speak.
+At the same price point, the Manila option is less likely to be walkable or convenient to transit, since walkability and transit access are so rare there in the first place.

 Food definitely won't be the thing to break your budget in either city.